From rugs to riches: The story of Silicon Valley’s most unlikely VC

 Pejman Nozad has dubbed himself “tech’s most unlikely venture capitalist.”
 His story is one of rags to riches.
 In 1992, Nozad arrived in the U.S. with only $700 to his name and with no ability to speak English.
 Today, he is a founding partner at Pear VC and his companies, collectively, are valued at more than $20 billion.

 What was the driving factor behind Pejman’s ability to reach the highest echelons of venture capital?
-His relationships and his ability to leverage the power of his network.
+His relationships and his ability to use the power of his network.

 Shortly after arriving in the U.S., Pejman Nozad landed a job at Medallion Rug Gallery in Silicon Valley.
 The gallery sold Persian rugs.
 The rugs had a steep price tag – to the tune of tens of thousands of dollars apiece – and many of Pejman’s customers and prospects were affluent investors, among them top venture capitalists who worked nearby, on Sand Hill Road (Sequoia’s Doug Leone was an early customer).